matthewroach/multiselect/readme.md

 ## Options

-output		the id of class of where you want the selected items to appear (default: #selected) selected 	Comma seperated list of pre selected list items dropH		Height of the drop list
+`output`	: 	the id of class of where you want the selected items to appear (default: #selected)
+`selected` :	Comma seperated list of pre selected list items
+`dropH`	:	Height of the drop list

 ## Testing

 Tested in:

 Firefox 10            	  WORKING
 Safari 5.10           	  WORKING
 Chrome 17		  WORKING
 Internet Explorer 7/8/9   WORKING